How to Color Beautiful Faces

 Dark Skin Tones by KarenNicoleDesigns.

 Great charts, aren’t they?
 Now you can find a pencil to match any shade you want by comparing the pencil color to the table color!
 Problem solved, right?
 It’s a start, but we need to talk about a couple of other things to create a beautiful face.
-So pick a shade to use as your foundation color and move to the next step.
+Select a shade to use as your foundation color and proceed to the next step.

 Highlights and Shadows

 What really makes a face “pop” are the shadows and highlights.
-For simplicity, we are going to assume “universal lighting” for this tutorial.
+For simplicity, we will assume “universal lighting” for this tutorial.
 That means there is no strong light source causing weird shadows.
 Just a gentle diffused light from above/in front of the face.

 Have you heard of make-up face sculpting?
-It is the process where people use make-up to create highlights and shadows on their faces to emphasize features or change the shape of the face.
-Coloring highlights and shadows use the same techniques.
+It is a process where people use makeup to create highlights and shadows on their faces to emphasize features or change the shape of their faces.
+Coloring highlights and shadows uses the same techniques.

 Contour and Highlight Chart